cPanel & WHM Glossary

 A process that sets up a user’s Outlook® or Outlook Express account to receive their cPanel email.
 You can enable or disable this feature using WHM's Enable/Disable Outlook® Autoconfig

 feature.
 This feature was not available in WHM version 11.34, but is available again in version 11.36.

 AWStats (Advanced Web Statistics):

-A program that provides information about the visitors to a website in both graphical and statistical views.
-More information about AWStats can be found at its website: http://awstats.sourceforge.net/
+A program that provides information about the visitors of a website.
+This information is presented in both graphical and statistical views.
+More information about AWStats can be found at http://awstats.sourceforge.net/

 A list of email addresses from which incoming mail will be automatically blocked by the BoxTrapper application. cPanel automatically sends a configurable warning message upon receipt of mail from a blacklisted address.
 See also BoxTrapper Ignore List